vatesfr/glusterfs-driver/README.md

-# glusterfs-driver
+# GlusterFS driver for XenServer/XCP-ng

-GlusterFS driver for XenServer/XCP-ng
+> You must have gluster client packages installed in your dom0 to be able to mount a Gluster storage.